 We go through GREAT effort not only to keep these core temperament traits true but even improve them some along the way!
 Again it’s the Outlaw difference!

 The Natural Guard Dog (high protection/defense drive) should be temperament tested differently than an agitation trained (high prey drive) dog.
-At Outlaw Kennels we not only understand these facts but test our breeding stock accordingly.
 The Traditional Cane Corso has performed well at a few different jobs over the last few centuries, but they have always been MOST PRIZED FOR THEIR ABILITY AS A NATURAL GUARDIAN!

 While I don’t disclose the exact temperament testing procedures that I use.
 I would like to include the following information because I feel it may be of some benefit to professional handlers/trainers.
 I breed this line of CC as a Natural Guardian.